telkom-design/Legion-tokens-testing/README.md

 # Legion Tokens Multiplatform Testing

-Design token for native platform to defined in components
+Design token for native platform to import in components

 ## Android